KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 - Confirm no hidden admin functions exist
 - Audit game rules for fairness

-No trust required—verification is available to anyone willing to read Solidity.
+No trust required.
+Verification is available to anyone willing to read Solidity.

 ---